 If the injured employee misses any work time, the injury/incident must be reported to Human Resources within 24 hours of the injury/incident.
 If no time from work is missed, the forms must be received in Human Resources within 3 days of the incident.

 - Forward any paperwork that you receive related to the claim to Human Resources, including medical releases, medical proof that injury is work related and certificate of work restrictions.

 - Review the employee's time and absence record to ensure that all time lost due to worker's compensation is reflected in paid or unpaid leave (absence requests) and that this is noted in the comment section of the request as "WC."
 Approve absences once you confirm that the employee has recorded all lost time for the pay period.

 - Verify that a Work Release returning the employee to work at full or partial duty has been received before allowing an employee to return to work or upgrade their duty status.

-- Arrange for alternate light or medium duty work assignments for the injured worker per the Work Release and advise Worker's Compensation Coordinator (Human Resources).
+- Arrange for alternate light or medium duty work assignments for the injured worker per the Work Release and advise Human Resources.

-- Maintain contact with the injured employee and the Worker's Compensation Coordinator (Human Resources) throughout the course of the claim.
+- Maintain contact with the injured employee and Human Resources throughout the course of the claim.

 - Maintain confidentiality of all information related to the claim.